Masjid Sultan Suleiman: Royal Mosque of Klang

 Colonial Touches with Local Soul

-• The mimbar (pulpit) is a masterpiece of carved wood and wrought iron, blending classical elegance with Islamic symbolism.
+Inside, the mosque reflects English colonial influence through its beams, windows, and doors.
+The mimbar (pulpit) is a masterpiece of carved wood and wrought iron, symbolizing the fusion of classical elegance with Islamic spirituality.

 Spiritual Atmosphere